The Bach Flower Remedies

 How Are the Bach Flower Remedies Made?

-Beyond the Bach Flower Remedies
+Beyond the Bach Flower Essences

-As well as the Bach Flower Remedies, the work of Dr Bach has provided a foundation point for the development of many other essences.
+The work of Dr Bach has provided a foundation point for the development of many other essences.

 At Crystal Herbs we have developed a large range of different flower, gem & crystal essences all designed to help facilitate the all-important process of inner change.
 As well as the gentle acting Bach Flower Remedies, we also offer a range of deeper acting Flower, Gem & Crystal Essences designed to focus on specific issues or potentials.